astrodee/threadcount/docs/source/procedure_open_cube.rst

 * "continuum_filename": string of the file name of the continuum cube.
 The hdu index of this is assumed to be 0.
 * "z": -- float, the redshift of the object.
-* "setup_parameters": bool, whether to run the interactive tweak_redshift procedure.
+* "tweak_redshift": bool, whether to run the interactive tweak_redshift procedure.
+* "tweak_redshift_line": threadcount.lines.Line, the Line object to use, default
+  is OIII 5007.
+Read more in :ref:`Getting started: Line objects <Line intro>`.
 * "comment": string.
 A string that will be saved to the top of txt output files.
   This will be appended to as more processing steps occur.

 The absolute minimum settings needed are 'data_filename' and 'z'.
-For this script, if 'setup_parameters' is True, then an interactive "tweak redshift" procedure will be run.
+For this script, if 'tweak_redshift' is True, then an interactive "tweak redshift" procedure will be run.
 I'll demonstrate that below.
-If 'setup_parameters' is False, then the 'z' from the input will be used, and no interactive procedure will be started.
+If 'tweak_redshift' is False, then the 'z' from the input will be used, and no interactive procedure will be started.

 Another example of how to use these settings is included in the Fit Lines